spacelift-io/user-documentation/docs/concepts/spaces/permissions.md

 | View Spaces                   | ✅                | ✅     | ✅      | ✅      |
 | View Worker Pools, Contexts   | ✅                | ✅     | ✅      | ✅      |

-!!! info
-    Administrative stacks get Admin role in the space they belong to.

 ## Login policies